 Also available in Español.

-Formal analysis of works of art and symbolic analysis complement each other.
+Formal analysis of works of art and symbolic analysis in art complement each other.

-Formal analysis allows you to identify the structuring elements of a work of art.
+Formal analysis in art allows you to identify the structuring elements of a work of art.

 Its composition, elements present, production techniques.